pcarbo/varbvs/README.md

 and install a package for R. To install this package, follow the [standard instructions](http://cran.r-project.org/doc/manuals/R-admin.html) for installing an R package from source.
-On a Unix or Unix-like platform (e.g., Mac OS X), the following steps will install the R
+On a Unix or Unix-like platform (e.g., Mac OS X), the following steps should install the R
 package:

     mv varbvs-R varbvs